 Coloration of a product so that it has minimal staining properties when in contact with other items is a unique and challenging goal that requires a unique colorant — Organic Dyes and Pigments’ OrcoTint™NS dyes are polymeric highly concentrated liquid colorants designed to minimize staining on many different industry end-products such as detergents & soap, chemical compounding products, ice-melts, and livestock colorants.
-OrcoTint™NS colorants provide minimal or virtually no staining on skin, textiles, plastics, and processing machinery.
+OrcoTint™NS colorants provide no staining on skin, textiles, plastics, and processing machinery.
 This line of colorants is compatible with many systems due to its non-ionic chemical nature and high water-solubility.
 Their high solubility allows them to be formulated in high dosages in both liquid and solid applications.
 Beyond the standard OrcoTint™NS line, custom-formulated colors can be developed according to your specific shade and physical property requirements.
 Current OrcoTint™ NS colorants available consist of the OrcoTint™NS Royal Blue, Blue, Dark Royal 8711, Violet & Bright Green GL, Red & Yellow.
 New colorants are currently being developed to offer a complete palette of colors.

 Detergents & Soap formulations typically include OrcoTint™NS colorants to minimize staining on skin, textiles, plastics, concrete, ceramics, and processing machinery.
 Products formulated using OrcoTint™NS colorants include hand sanitation products, foaming soaps, laundry detergent & softeners, and industrial & household cleaning products.
 OrcoTint™NS colorants are used extensively in liquid, powder, and gel-pack formulations.